An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: SIMULATION STUDY

-For each of the scenarios above, we simulate $n = 500$ observations, $\{(\mathbf{x}_i, y_i)\}_{i = 1}^n$, from a conditional EGPD with a canonical carrier function; this is about the same number of observations that we analyze in the data application from Section~\ref{application}.
+For each of the scenarios above, we {simulated} $n = 500$ observations, $\{(\mathbf{x}_i, y_i)\}_{i = 1}^n$, from a conditional EGPD with a canonical carrier function; this is about the same number of observations {available} in the data application {of} Section~\ref{application}.
 The covariates are simulated from independent standard uniform distributions.
-Figure~\ref{scenariosim} shows cross sections of the true and conditional densities for Scenarios~1--4 estimated using our methods, whereas Figure~\ref{scenariosim2} depicts heatmaps obtained by conditioning on $\mathbf{x} = (c, \dots, c)$ with $c \in (0, 1)$.
-As it can be seen from these figures the method recovers satisfactorily well the true conditional density---especially keeping in mind that only 500 observations are simulated.
-Of course all these results should be interpreted keeping in mind that they are the outcome of a single-run experiment; Monte Carlo evidence will be presented in the next section.
+Figure~\ref{scenariosim} shows cross sections of the true and conditional densities for Scenarios~1--4 estimated using our {methods.}

+As {can be} seen from these figures{,} the method recovers satisfactorily well the true conditional density---especially keeping in mind {the sample size}.